WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_6.md

 he is like a man building a house, who dug deep and laid the foundation on the rock.
 And when a flood arose, the stream broke against that house and could not shake it, because it had been well built.

 ###### 49
 But the one who hears and does not do them is like a man who built a house on the ground without a foundation.
-When the stream broke against it, immediately it fell, and the ruin of that house was great." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+When the stream broke against it, immediately it fell, and the ruin of that house was great."

 ***